Klaviyo

 Klaviyo - Mobile app settings

-Retrieve Your Public API Key
+Retrieve your Public API Key

 Klaviyo - Public API Key

-Plugin Configuration
+Plugin setup

 Klaviyo Plugin Configuration

-Deep Linking
+Deep linking

 ↔️Median JavaScript Bridge